 St Paul’s Cathedral – OBE Chapel.
 Photo credit: ©Graham Lacdao, St Paul’s Cathedral.

-Down in the Crypt of the cathedral the atmosphere is more hushed, and some of Britain’s most celebrated 18th and 19th century artists, craftsmen and military leaders are buried within.
-The great architect of St Paul’s itself is also buried here – look for a simple black stone slab which marks the final resting place of Sir Christopher Wren.
+Down in the Crypt of St Paul’s Cathedral, the atmosphere is more hushed, and some of Britain’s most celebrated 18th and 19th-century artists, craftsmen, and military leaders are buried within.
+The great architect of St Paul’s itself is also buried here – look for a simple black stone slab that marks the final resting place of Sir Christopher Wren.
 You might be surprised that there is no elaborate effigy or stone monument to his memory – after all, Wren was responsible for the rebuilding of fifty-one churches following the Great Fire of London, as well as St Paul’s Cathedral, much of the current layout of Maritime Greenwich, and large parts of Hampton Court and Kensington Palaces.
 The influence he had on the London skyline and on other architects he trained or mentored cannot be underestimated.
-The poignant plaque above his grave explains why no great memorial sculpture is needed; the last line of the Latin inscription reads, “Reader, if you seek his monument, look around you…”
+The poignant plaque above his grave explains why no great memorial sculpture is needed; the last line of the Latin inscription reads, “Reader if you seek his monument, look around you…”

 10. Nelson’s ‘second hand’ sarcophagus